mmattel/Raspberry-Pi-Setup/README.md

 When finished, insert the card in your PI, connect your LAN port and power up.
 Watch the booting process on the monitor.

-Do a `ping www.google.com` to see if you have a internet connection.
+Do a `ping www.google.com` to see if you have an internet connection.

 ## Base Preparation